jhotmann/tasker-phone-modes/README.md

 ```

 When a property is omitted, left null, or is an empty array `[]`, that setting is left unchanged.
 Things like `null`, `true`, `false`, and integers (`1`, `2`, `42`)
-should never have quotes around them.
-Strings should always use double quotes.
+should never have quotes around them. `"Strings"` should always use double quotes.
 Proper indenting is nice but optional.

 # Changing Contexts
 The name of the config files are important because they need to match a context's name.
 When the `home` context is active, `home.json` is used to lookup the settings for the `home` context.
 You can activate/disactivate contexts within a task or with a profile.
 I personally only use profiles to handle context changes.